4molybdenum2/cs-notes/vis/Lecture 14.md

 Temporal relationships are difficult to discern:
 1. events take place across spatially disjoint locations
 2. temporal ordering can be hard to figure out
+3. because it can be expressed in relative frame

 Different types of time series data:
 1. discrete v/s interval